opensearch-project/documentation-website/_install-and-configure/install-opensearch/rpm.md

 ### Auto restart service after package upgrade

-At the moment, OpenSearch RPM package does not support automatically restart service after a package upgrade.
+Currently, the OpenSearch RPM package does not support automatically restarting the service after a package upgrade.

 ## Related links